 Pebble Steel: The Modern Smartwatch

 It’s 2013 and the wearables are blowing up!
 Last year, in 2012, the smart watch market was practically Sony’s watch and a few other smaller companies like Meta watch.
 Pebble, which holds the the title for largest kickstarter project, is probably the most successful at the smart watch till now.
 It’s a barebones and simply device that’s a companion to your iPhone or Android.
+The pebble steel specs are also quite satisfying.

 It’s simple and delivers notifications, while running a handful of apps.
 There’s probably only one problem with it, which is also why I haven’t picked one up yet, the design.
 The original Pebble had a colorful and sporty plastic design with a rubber band that could be swapped with any 22mm standard band around but it just wasn’t as watch-like as other watches from companies like Casio for $100-$200.
 And this is where the Pebble Steel comes in.